juliantom/Pangenomes_of_the_Human_Oral_Microbiome/workflow/README.md

 ***

 Each step is self-contained, with its own configuration files and documentation.
 This modular design ensures scalability, transparency, and reproducibility.

+***

+## 🔍 Why This Matters

+These workflows enable:

+- Reproducible pangenome construction for oral taxa
+- Community reusability – anyone can extend or adapt the pipeline
+- Transparency – every step is documented and version-controlled

+For conceptual details, see [`WORKFLOWS.md`](WORKFLOWS.md) For technical implementation, see [`CODE_OVERVIEW.md`](CODE_OVERVIEW.md).